dcunited001/dcunited001.github.io/_graphics/2017-06-29-animating-the-gradient.md

     coords[i] = coords[i] - rs;
     float area = abs(coords[i].x * coords[i].y);
     color += area * texels[i];

-    //color += texels[i] / 4.0;
-    //color += vec4(coords[i] / 4.0, 0.0,0.0);
   }

-  // it's returning 0,0,0,1 because the coordinates are off the screen
-  // but if that's the case, area should not sum to one and it does return color;
+  return color;
 }